ringcentral/hubspot-embeddable-ringcentral-phone/README.md

 ## About the Chrome extension take down

 This Chrome Extension for HubSpot has been pulled as we work together with HubSpot to resolve issues with the Chrome Extension.
-We hope to resolve these issues by the end of the month, where the Chrome Extension will once again be available on GitHub.
+We hope to resolve these issues before 15 May, where the Chrome Extension will once again be available on GitHub.
 You can still install and use the [RingCentral integration from the HubSpot Marketplace](https://ecosystem.hubspot.com/marketplace/apps/sales/calling/ringcentral-202602).